mikropsoft/StevenBlock/README.md

 **StevenBlock** now puts the power in your hands.
 During installation, you'll be prompted to select the hosts file that best suits your browsing style.

--   **⭐ StevenBlack — Main Recommended List (~100k+ entries)**: The classic, balanced blocklist.
+-   **⭐ StevenBlack — Unified List**: The classic, balanced blocklist.
 A great starting point for most users, offering robust daily protection with excellent compatibility.
--   **🍃 1Hosts (Lite) — Average Protection (~200k+ entries)**: This list offers solid, everyday protection against common ads and trackers without being overly aggressive, ensuring high compatibility with most apps and websites.
--   **🛡️ hBlock — Comprehensive Protection (~400k+ entries)**: This list strikes a great balance.
-It's extensive, blocking a wide array of annoyances, but it is curated to be less aggressive.
-An excellent choice for users who want thorough protection with a lower risk of breaking sites.
+-   **⚡ Energized Spark — Lightweight Protection**: Ideal for users who want essential protection with the lowest possible impact on system resources.
+Fast, light, and effective.
+-   **💧 Energized Blu — Balanced Protection**: A great all-rounder that offers extended protection against a wider range of threats.
+The perfect middle ground for most users.
+-   **🛡️ Energized Ultimate — Comprehensive Protection**: For the user who wants maximum security.
+This list is extensive, providing a powerful shield against ads, trackers, and malware domains.

 ## **📊 The Numbers Game: How We Protect You**

 > [!WARNING]
-> Brace yourself: Depending on the list you choose, **StevenBlock** acts as a bouncer for your device, blocking between **100,000 to over 1,000,000** troublemakers (read: malware, ad, and spyware domains).
+> Brace yourself: Depending on the list you choose, **StevenBlock** acts as a bouncer for your device, blocking **hundreds of thousands** of troublemakers (read: malware, ad, and spyware domains).
 And just like a top-tier security team, our blocklists are constantly updated to keep the riffraff out.

 ## **🧠 Knowledge is Power: F.A.Q.
 Time!**